orthecreedence/cl-rethinkdb/README.md

 As with most of my drivers, cl-rethinkdb requires [cl-async](http://orthecreedence.github.io/cl-async/), and makes heavy use of [cl-async's futures](http://orthecreedence.github.io/cl-async/future).

-__!!!
-This driver is unfinished !!!__ Also, the query language may change in newer versions of RethinkDB and break the driver.
-I'll do my best to stay on top of changes but I only have five arms.
+This driver is built so that later on, more than one TCP backend can be used.
+Right now, the only one implemented is cl-async, but usocket/IOLib could just as easily be used if *someone* puts in the time.

 Documentation
 =============